 GASB Statement No. 34 requires non-current governmental assets such as land and buildings, and non-current governmental liabilities such as compensated absences and notes payable, to be reported in the governmental activities column in the government-wide Statement of Net Position.

 Major Funds

 The District reports the following major governmental funds:

 The General Fund is the District's primary operating fund.
-It accounts for all financial resources of the District, except those required to be accounted for in the debt service fund.
+It accounts for all financial resources of the District.